dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 We are marching towards a world just like that!
 Consumed by nihilism, your individuality will mean *NOTHING!* I was treated as though my life were worth *nothing!* I know how to fight this creeping nihilism.
 The answer is religion...
 That is part of the answer anyways.

+## Technology is a Straw Man for Censorship

 My fear is that these mechanisms for information and intelligence control will be abused for censorship at large, especially once